 When Should I File an Insurance Claim?

 You should file an insurance claim as soon as possible.
-If you hire the Law Firm of Anidjar & Levine, we will file your claim well within the statute of limitations and negotiate your claim with the insurance company to get you the most compensation available under law.
+If you hire one of our personal injury lawyers, we will file your claim within the allowable time frame.
+We will also negotiate your claim with the liable party’s insurance company to get the most compensation under the law.

-Call Us Today for a Complimentary Case Review
+Call Our Fort Myers Personal Injury Lawyers for a Complimentary Case Review